 Look under Evidence for research reviews, evidence-based guidelines, validated research articles and research-based clinical options.

-Search Literature resources for indexes of published information from journals, conference abstracts, reports and academic theses.
+Literature contains indexes of published information from journals, conference abstracts, reports and academic theses.
 Critically appraise results to exclude poorly conducted clinical trials, reports and articles and to locate relevant, valid information.

 All require OpenAthens unless otherwise indicated

 BMJ Best Practice: Clinical decision support tool, structured around patient consultation, advice on symptom evaluation, tests and treatment approach.
 Access thousands of clinical topics and 6000+ clinical guidelines.
 Create a personal account and download the app.
 Password free access onsite via the Trust intranet Applications page

 ClinicalKey: Provides access to a large collection of reference material, books, journals, images and videos*

 Cochrane Library: Reliable evidence on the effectiveness of healthcare interventions and treatments